 - What is the difference between a motion sensor and an occupancy sensor?

-- Camera-based occupancy sensors
+- Benefits of having occupancy sensors for lighting

 - 1. Adjustable sensitivity settings